StreetCatLove/hellostreetcat/divest.md

 * Add a !divest command
 * Add a divest pannel in your description
 * Make subscriber emotes available to everyone via BTTV or 7tv
 * Have a way to direct viewers to ad block tools like <a href="https://github.com/pixeltris/TwitchAdSolutions">AdSolutions</a>
 * Use a timer with the <a href="https://github.com/StreetCatLove/recs">Content Recommendation Site</a> to promote our #Divest partners, Gaza Aid Funds, and other recommended creators all at once

+BDS Basics:
 * <a href="https://bdsmovement.net/Guide-to-BDS-Boycott">BDS designates Google and Amazon as Pressure Targets</a>, reccomending "boycotts when reasonable alternatives exist, as well as lobbying, peaceful disruptions, social media pressure, strategic litigation, etc."
 * Project Nimbus, the joint $1.22 billion contract between Google and Amazon signed in 2021, provides cloud computing infrastructure, artificial intelligence and other technology services to the Israeli government and the Israeli military.
 Nimbus offers the platform for the Israeli military to run deadly AI programs such as Lavender and Gospel – crucial to the Gaza genocide.
 ![BDS target graphic](https://streetcatlove.github.io/hellostreetcat/assets/img/bds.jpg){: .mx-auto.d-block :}